 The recipient is responsible for any taxes.
 If you are taxed in Finland, we are required to collect the withholding tax, and require your personal ID number and optionally your taxation certificate for the current year.

 These identification requirements are imposed on us by the authorities, and we cannot make any exceptions to these.
 In addition, payments are not made to countries or jurisdictions that are under embargo, or to persons or entities on a sanctions list.

 Due to these identification requirements, we will only deal with the original reporter directly.
 We will only use the email address in the original report, so ensure you have continued access to the email account you used to send the initial report.

 Our lawyers want us to point out the following small print:

 You may reverse-engineer and decompile F-Secure clients strictly and solely for the purpose of conducting security research for this vulnerability reward program.
-This permission applies only to F-Secure clients explicitly named and listed in this vulnerability reward program.
+This permission applies only to F-Secure clients explicitly named and listed in this vulnerability reward program, excluding any licensed third party components therein.
 You may not disclose, show or publish to any third parties any code or parts thereof in any form you have derived resulting from this permission.

 F-Secure reserves the right to discontinue this reward program and change its terms at any time without prior notification.
 This text was last modified on 2019-05-15.
 Unless specifically extended here, the current vulnerability reward program will end on 31st December, 2019.
 All decisions regarding reward payments are final.
 The rules of this reward program or any communication related thereto do not provide or imply any obligations to F-Secure of any kind.